sqamuell/hyper-hydration/README.md

 Optimization of water bottle geometry with the objective of letting water out the fastest.
 From ITECH's Computational Explorations Seminar 2023.

 test - this is a test for Markus

+this is a response from sam, we're doing a tutorial :)